LeleDallas/Conversation-Cleaner/README.md

 <p align="justify">

-Conversation Cleaner is a simple chrome extension that helps you to hide the help hide non-conversation bits in the timeline of a PR.
+Conversation Cleaner is a simple chrome extension that helps you to hide non-conversation bits in the timeline of a PR.
 It is a simple tool that helps you to focus on the conversation and avoid distractions.

 <!-- Authors -->